-Biology is the scientific exploration of the vast and diverse world of living organisms; an exploration that has expanded enormously within the last four decades revealing a wealth of knowledge about ourselves and about the millions of other organisms with whom we share this planet Earth.
-Today, biological research, worldwide, spans an almost infinite spectrum of studies from molecules to landscapes.
+Biology is the scientific exploration of the vast and diverse world of living organisms; an exploration that has expanded enormously within the last four decades, revealing a wealth of knowledge about ourselves and about the millions of other organisms with whom we share planet Earth.
+Today, biological research worldwide spans an almost infinite spectrum of studies from molecules to landscapes.

-The world we live in today would no doubt be a different place if it weren’t for the amazing discoveries in Biology, that have pushed the world of science forward, allowing the human race to answer seemingly impossible questions while at the same time opening the door to new fields of research and discovery.
+Our world would no doubt be a different place if it weren’t for the amazing discoveries in biology that have pushed the world of science forward, allowing the human race to answer seemingly impossible questions while at the same time opening the door to new fields of research and discovery.

 The study of biology has an immediate relevance to our daily lives.
 It is important for everyone to develop an informed sense of how we may individually and collectively continue to fit into the complex ecology of our planet without rendering horrendous destruction.
 Some of the greatest engineering feats of the future are likely to involve bioengineering projects, particularly concerning the disposal of municipal and industrial wastes and the development of renewable resources.

-We follow the AQA Biology specification and this qualification is linear, which means that students will sit all their exams at the end of the course.
-At the end of Year 11 students will sit two examinations; each will be one hour and forty five minutes in length and worth 50% of the final grade.
+We follow the AQA Biology specification and this qualification is linear which means that students will sit all their examinations at the end of the course.
+At the end of Year 11 students will sit two examinations; each will be 1 hour 45 minutes in length and worth 50% of the final grade.
 Students can be entered at either Foundation or Higher Tier.

 A Level Biology

-We deliver the new AQA GCE A Level Biology course.
-Students are examined at the end of the course in the summer of Year 13 when three two hour examinations are completed.
+We deliver the AQA Biology course.
+Students are examined at the end of the course in the summer of Year 13 when 3 x 2 hour examinations are completed.